prebid/prebid.github.io/prebid-mobile/prebid-mobile.md

 ---
 layout: page_v2
 title: Prebid Mobile
 description: What is Prebid.js
 sidebarType: 2
 ---

 # Prebid Mobile Overview
 {:.no_toc}

-Prebid Mobile is an open-source library that provides an end-to-end header bidding solution for mobile app publishers.
+Prebid Mobile is an open-source library fir iOS and Android that provides an end-to-end header bidding solution for mobile app publishers.

-Prebid Mobile libraries are available for iOS and Android.

 {: .alert.alert-info :}
 The Prebid Mobile team is pleased to announce that we're getting ready